Starting September 1, we began conducting weekly Sunday worship services for the residents.

-High Desert UMC, through Women with Purpose, is supporting Feed New Mexico Kids, a local nonprofit organization, in providing weekend food packages to children in our community.
+High Desert UMC, through Women with Purpose, is supporting Feed New Mexico Kids, a local nonprofit organization, in providing weekend food packages to children at three local schools.
 Over 245 children in Rio Rancho are homeless and even more go hungry, especially on the weekend.

 The mission of Heifer International is to work with communities to end world hunger and poverty and to care for the earth.
 Their philosophy is to “teach a man to fish” by providing animals to families instead of handouts.
 The animals provide both food and reliable income, as agricultural products such as milk, eggs and honey which can be traded or sold at the market.
-This year High Desert purchased two cows under this program.
+For the second year in a row High Desert purchased two cows under this program.